 In the end - they agreed to reinstate our 4000 peso credit balance AND gave us a new GSM phone of our choice.

 It was not a lot of money - but they should not have acted in the manner they did, AND - it was a great learning experience for us !!

-Complaints are important because multiple complaints are what gets action from PROFECO.
+Filing complaints are important because multiple complaints against the same entity are what gets attention from PROFECO.
 You never know if you're the first or thirtieth complaint against a company or person but whole institutions, such as clinics, have been known to close down when these complaints pile up.

 When things happen, my philosophy is to take action, a hold-over from being American that is hard to relinquish.
-I measure efforts like these not in terms of their ultimate effectiveness, but rather think of them as ways to root around the corners of a new culture when other people would rather go listen to mariachi.
+I measure efforts like these not in terms of their ultimate effectiveness.
+I think of them rather as ways to root around the corners of a new culture when other people would rather go listen to mariachi.
+The best way to learn anything is through engagement.
 And who knows?
 My one petition could that last straw.

 Most recent: We do anything we can to avoid testing our friendships.
 Maybe we shouldn't.

 About the author: